davisgrubin/district_tweets/README.md

 #### Could they potentially be used alongside poll data to better predict election outcomes?
 ## How to use this repo
 Just clone the repo and run GeoStream.py in a terminal.
 It will create a stream_tweets folder with each district's tweets & metadata saved in the format <State FIPS #>-<District #>.txt.
-You can then look at the Partisanship Prediction notebook to see how to read in just the tweets, districts, and parties using the functions there.
+Once you have collected enough tweets (du -sbh stream_tweets in the bash until its around 8gb to get around how many I had).
+You can then look at the Partisanship Prediction notebook to see how to read in just the tweets, districts, and parties into a dataframe for reproducing predictions using scikit learn.

 # Collecting Data